-We focus our sales and marketing strategy on establishing business and technology relationships principally with TFT-LCD panel manufacturers and increasingly also with panel manufacturers using LTPS or OLED technologies and also with mobile display module and mobile handset manufacturers in order to work closely with them on future semiconductor solutions that align with their product roadmaps.
+We focus our sales and marketing strategy on establishing business and technology relationships principally with TFT-LCD panel manufacturers and increasingly also with panel manufacturers using LTPS or OLED technologies and also with mobile display module and mobile handset manufacturers in order to work closely with them on future semiconductor solutions that align with their product road maps.
 Our engineers collaborate with our customers' engineers to create products that comply with their specifications and provide a high level of performance at competitive prices.
 Our end market for large-sized panels is concentrated around a limited number of major panel manufacturers.
 We have also commenced marketing our products directly to mobile device manufacturers so that our products can be qualified for their specifications and designed into their products.

-We primarily sell our products through our direct sales team located in Taiwan, China, South Korea and Japan.
+We primarily sell our products through our direct sales teams located in Taiwan, China, South Korea and Japan.
 We also have dedicated sales teams for certain of our most important current or prospective customers.
-We have sales and technical support offices in Tainan, Taipei and Hsinchu in Taiwan, in Suzhou and Shenzhen, China, in Anyangsi Kyungkido, South Korea and in Yokohama, Japan, all in close proximity to our customers.
+We have sales and technical support offices in Tainan, Taiwan.
+We have regional offices in Hsinchu and Taipei, Taiwan; Suzhou, Shenzhen, Foshan and Ningbo China; Yokohama and Matsusaka, Japan; Anyangsi Kyungkido, South Korea; and Irvine, California, USA, all in close proximity to our customers.
 For certain products or regions we may from time to time sell our products through agents or distributors.